Sigmmma/c20/src/content/h1/tags/model_collision_geometry/readme.md

   </figcaption>
 </figure>

-In Halo CE AI can figure out where to go by checking the pathfinding data on the BSP.
-But when you place objects in a level this of course doesn't affect the BSP.
-The solution that Bungie came up with for this is pathfinding spheres.
+AI can figure out where to go by checking the pathfinding data on the [BSP][scenario_structure_bsp].
+However, since objects like [scenery][] and [units][unit] are not part of the BSP, Bungie implemented _pathfinding spheres_: spherical markers on objects that AI actively avoid walking into.

-Pathfinding spheres are spherical markers on objects that AI actively avoid walking into.
-This helps because it allows the author of the model to tell the AI exactly where not to go.
-So it won't walk into walls, or rocks or trees.

-As far as we know all object types can make use of pathfinding spheres.
+By placing these spheres in an object's collision model, artists can tell the AI exactly where _not_.
+As far as we know, all object types can make use of pathfinding spheres.
 Note that pathfinding spheres outside the object's bounding sphere are ignored.

 ## How to add them
 Pathfinding spheres are imported from the collision jms file of your object.
 They are marked with `#pathfinder` and their radius is the actual radius that the AI will avoid walking in relation to the mid-point.